ATARI VCS/2600 FAQ

-The photo below shows the only Kee Games VCS system known to exist (at least one fake was produced years later).
+The photo below shows the only Kee Games VCS system known to exist (at least one fake was produced years later and shown at the MidWest Gaming Classic as though it was the original).
 Kee Games was a way for Atari to circumvent arcade game distributors who demanded exclusivity deals with their competitors.
 The games Kee Games released were mostly original, but a few were clones of Atari games.
 The ruse started in 1973, but by the following year most people were aware of Atari's strategy.
 Starting in 1975, Atari openly admitted the connection in their literature, and by 1978 the 2 companies "merged".
 The same problem with distributors didn't exist with the home market, and Atari already had a clone with the Sears Tele-Games model, so the reason for why Atari would have produced a Kee Games VCS model is still unknown.

-A: The first year (1977), all production was done at Sunnyvale, CA. The following 2 years (1978-79) saw production shifted to Atari's Hong Kong facility, Atari-Wong Ltd. When the 2600A model was introduced (in 1980), the bulk of production was being done in Taiwan through at least 5 different companies:
+A: The first year (1977), all production was done at Sunnyvale, CA. The following 2 years (1978-79) saw production shifted to Atari's Hong Kong facility, Atari-Wong Ltd. (Atari owned 51 percent of Wong Electronics, according to this article).
+When the 2600A model was introduced (in 1980), the bulk of production was being done in Taiwan through at least 5 different companies :

 A: The following are those currently known: